thevanguardian/generateIamRole/README.md

 - scopedConditions (optional, any): List of maps setting policy conditions for the scoped resources.
 - unscopedActions (optional, list): Specific actions that have blanket access to all resources.
 - unscopedConditions (optional, any): List of maps setting policy conditions for '*' resources.
+- denyActions (optional, list): Specific IAM actions that are assigned to scopedResources.
+- denyResources (optional, list): Specific resources that are tied to scopedActions.
+- denyConditions (optional, any): List of maps setting policy conditions for the scoped resources.

 ### Input Formats